TheRoniOne/Cleaner.jl/README.md

 ### To keep in mind

-All non mutating functions (those ending without a `!`) recieve a table as argument and return a CleanTable.
+All non mutating functions (those ending without a `!`) recieve a table as argument and return a `CleanTable`.
-All mutating functions (those ending with a `!`) recieve a CleanTable and return a CleanTable.
+All mutating functions (those ending with a `!`) recieve a CleanTable and return a `CleanTable`.

 So you can start your workflow with a non mutating function and continue using mutating ones.
 E.g.